sudo-awk/CTF/THM/develpy_README.md

  NameError: name 'a' is not defined

 ```
-I checked for python command injection and found out about the eval() exploit
+I checked for python command injection and found out about the eval() exploit,
 on my attack machine I set up the nc listener and run the netcat code in the victim machine

 ```